 Decide how you are going to use the Volume tool (i.e. are you going to take "tight" or "loose" measurements), and then consistently use that method.
-You'll see from the below chart, that when separate averages for "tight" and "loose" are calculated, the average variation falls to 0.8% and 1.6%, respectively.
-What this means is that as long as you use a similar method across their stockpile measurements, even though you might get a slightly different result each time, the results will be be close to a 1% margin of error from the "actual" size.
+You'll see from the chart that when separate averages for "tight" and "loose" are calculated, the average variation falls to 0.8% and 1.6%, respectively.
+This means that as long as you use a similar method across their stockpile measurements, even though you might get a slightly different result each time, the results will be close to a 1% margin of error from the "actual" size.

 Especially when visually it is difficult to tell the shape of the stockpile, it can help to turn on the Elevation overlay from the menu before making the measurement, as it can show the stockpile more clearly.

-The takeaway here is that as long as you've done your homework in the data-capture phase and are using a consistent approach to the measuring, then you can be confident in the results.
+The takeaway is that as long as you've done your homework in the data-capture phase and are using a consistent measuring approach, you can be confident in the results.